 Property Title Deeds

-There are three types of freehold title in North Cyprus
+There are three types of freehold titles in North Cyprus

 Pre 1974 Turkish Title